-- The compulsory question shall have a weightage of 9 marks - The rest of six questions shall be Essay Type/Long Answer Type (2 questions are to be set from each of the three units) drawn from the entire syllabus.
-A student shall attempt any THREE QUESTIONS selecting atleast ONE QUESTION from each unit - In all a student shall attempt FOUR QUESTIONS - Length of each answer shall be between 400-600 words - Each Essay Type/Long Answer Type Question shall have a weightage of 07 marks - Maximum marks for the Question Paper shall be 30 - Minimum pass marks shall be 12 (40%) - Duration of the examination shall be 2 Hours
+- The Question Paper shall have 07 questions.
+Questions No. I is COMPULSORY comprising three parts (ShortAnswer Type) spread over the entire syllabus.
+Each part is to be answered in 50-75 words - The compulsory question shall have a weightage of 9 marks - The rest of six questions shall be Essay Type/Long Answer Type (2 questions are to be set from each of the three units) drawn from the entire syllabus.
+A student shall attempt any THREE QUESTIONS selecting atleastONE QUESTION from each unit - In all a student shall attempt FOUR QUESTIONS - Length of each answer shall be between 400-600 words

+- Each Essay Type/LongAnswer Type Question shall have a weightage of 07 marks - Maximum marks for the Question Paper shall be 30 - Minimum pass marks shall be 12 (40%) - Duration of the examination shall be 2 Hours